What is a drum machine?

 Using the drum machine

-Click the squares to create your drum rhythm.
+Click the squares to create your drum beat.
 Double click the squares to toggle between the hi-hat and open hi-hat, snare drum and cross stick, and high tom-tom and low tom-tom.
 Click the instrument names on the left to mute the sound.